joeyvigil/SOTC_rules/README.md

 **Invade**

 Place the invasion token to indicate which stack of your ships is invading another players stack of ships.
+These two stacks must be adjacent to one another.
 Both players play an invasion card face down and flip it over at the same time.
 The winner of the invasion is the player with the higher total of ships in their stack + invade attack number.
 An Negotiate, Sabotage, Quash and Retreat card can also be played in an invasion.

 Clarification on different invasion scenarios are shown below: